mwahk3ymer/Alxfinalproj3ct/README.md

 ## BETA-CENSUS

-Instructions to Install
+##Instructions to Install

-Start you Xampp and head to the admin interface
-Create a database called "picto_census"
+Start your Xampp and head to the admin interface Create a database called "picto_census"
 Start a terminal in the folder where you have your project Run migrations: python manage.py migrate